x-a-n-d-e-r-k/x-a-n-d-e-r-k.github.io/_posts/2022-10-21-troubleshooting-skills.md

 Below are a few key troubleshooting concepts that the best troubleshooters utilize in the normal course of doing their jobs.

-* Identify Failure Condition(s)
+* Identify Failure Conditions
-* Identifying and Removing Assumptions
+* Identify and Remove Assumptions
 * Binary Search
 * Checkpoints